-Example 3.8 (CoPTS's type more than Coq).
+Example 3.8 (Typable Terms in CoPTS not satisfying guardedness condition).
 The proof assistant Coq ensures that corecursive definitions are well-defined by means of the the guardedness condition, i.e. the recursive calls should be guarded by constructors [10, 22].
-The following programmes are not accepted by Coq.
-Let mapn = map Nat Nat.